MicrosoftDocs/architecture-center/docs/reference-architectures/data/profisee-master-data-management-data-factory-content.md

 1. **Load source data to MDM:** Azure Data Factory extracts data from the data lake, transforms it to match the master data model, and streams it into the MDM repository via a REST sink.

 2. **MDM processing:** The MDM platform processes source master data through a sequence of activities to verify, standardize, and enrich the data, and to execute data-quality processes.
 Finally, MDM performs matching and survivorship to identify and group duplicate records and create master records.
-Optionally, data stewards can perform data stewardship.
-The result is a set of master data for use in downstream analytics.
+Optionally, data stewards can perform tasks that result in a set of master data for use in downstream analytics.

 3. **Load master data for analytics:** Azure Data Factory uses its REST source to stream master data from Profisee to Azure Synapse Analytics.